-GOALI: Online Dynamic Control of Cooling in Continuous Casting of Thin Steel Slabs (ongoing)
+GOALI: Online Dynamic Control of Cooling in Continuous Casting of Thin Steel Slabs

 B.G.
-Thomas, J. Bentsman, Vapalahti, S., K. Zheng, B. Petrus, and A. Behera

-Continuous Casting Consortium and National Science Foundation GOALI DMI 05-00453

-Temperature variations during cooling cause quality problems such as cracks, especially under transient conditions such as caused by changes in casting speed.
+Thomas, J. Bentsman, S. Vapalahti, B. Petrus, H. Li, A.H.
+Castillejos, F.A.
+Acosta Continuous Casting Consortium and National Science Foundation GOALI DMI 05-00453 Temperature variations during cooling cause quality problems such as cracks, especially under transient conditions such as caused by changes in casting speed.
 Setting the spray water flow rates to maintain optimal temperature profiles during process changes becomes increasingly difficult when the casting speeds are high and response times must be fast.
 This project aims to develop a fundamentally-based online system to dynamically control the water flow rates in order to continuously optimize and stabilize cooling conditions in the thin slab casting process.
 The system will use model-based predictive control, incorporating both online measurements of mold heat removal and on a high-speed finite-difference model of heat conduction and solidification during the process.
+Model accuracy will be validated with measurements of spray heat transfer in controled lab experiments and in the steel plant.

-Thermal Stress and Surface Crack Formation in Continuous Casting (ongoing)
+Precipitation and Surface Crack Formation in Continuous Casting